-The audit committee is comprised of Messrs.
-Adler, Nydick and Selig, each of whom is an independent director and "financially literate" under the rules of the NYSE.
+The audit committee will be comprised of , and , each of whom will be an independent director and "financially literate" under the rules of the NYSE. will chair our audit committee and serve as our audit committee financial expert, as that term is defined by the applicable SEC regulations.